khulnasoft/AiKit/docs/overview/deep_dive/data_types.rst

 In such cases, the best solution is to simply add the data type to the :attr:`@with_unsupported_dtypes` decorator, rather than trying to implement a long and complex patch to achieve the desired behaviour.

 Some cases where a data type is not supported are very subtle.
-For example, ``uint8`` is not supported for :func:`ivy.prod` with a torch backend, despite :func:`torch.prod` handling ``torch.uint8`` types in the input totally fine.
+For example, ``uint8`` is not supported for :func:`aikit.prod` with a torch backend, despite :func:`torch.prod` handling ``torch.uint8`` types in the input totally fine.

 The reason for this is that the `Array API Standard`_ mandates that :func:`prod` upcasts the unsigned integer return to have the same number of bits as the default integer data type.
-By default, the default integer data type in Ivy is ``int32``, and so we should return an array of type ``uint32`` despite the input arrays being of type ``uint8``.
+By default, the default integer data type in Aikit is ``int32``, and so we should return an array of type ``uint32`` despite the input arrays being of type ``uint8``.
 However, torch does not support ``uint32``, and so we cannot fully adhere to the requirements of the standard for ``uint8`` inputs.
 Rather than breaking this rule and returning arrays of type ``uint8`` only with a torch backend, we instead opt to remove official support entirely for this combination of data type, function, and backend framework.
-This will avoid all of the potential confusion that could arise if we were to have inconsistent and unexpected outputs when using officially supported data types in Ivy.
+This will avoid all of the potential confusion that could arise if we were to have inconsistent and unexpected outputs when using officially supported data types in Aikit.

 Another important point to note is that for cases where an entire dtype series is not supported or supported.
 For example if `float16`, `float32` and `float64` are not supported or is supported by a framework which could be a backend or frontend framework, then we simply identify that by simply replacing the different float dtypes with the str `float`.
 The same logic is applied to other dtypes such as `complex`, where we simply replace the entire dtypes with the str `complex`

-An example is :func:`ivy.fmin` with a tensorflow backend:
+An example is :func:`aikit.fmin` with a tensorflow backend:

 .. code-block:: python